 “An authorised officer observed your vehicle stopped obstructing a footpath.
 Footpaths are for pedestrians, and by parking on a footpath you can create a hazard which can adversely affect other members of the community who need to use the footpath, particularly the elderly, people using mobility aids and parents pushing prams.
 It is against the law for your vehicle to be stopped on a footpath.”

-Example 3: Educating on a notice of withdrawal
+Example 3: Using a notice of withdrawal to educate

-• Explaining new laws, processes, or signage on outcome letters to educate the community about changes that have occurred.
+• Explain new laws, processes, or signage in outcome letters to educate the community about changes that have occurred.

 Example 4: Educative focus when a recent change has occurred, and an official warning was issued